-This article on real estate investing vs. real estate investment trusts (REITs) will compare the two most common types of real estate investing methods.
+In this article, I will compare real estate investing vs. REITs (real estate investment trusts).
+These are the two most common types of real estate investing methods.
 By the end of this article, you should have a clear answer to this age-old question, and will be able to make more confident real estate investment decisions in the future.

 In this article, when I’m discussing “real estate investing," I’m referring to the most common and popular form of it, which is through the residential market of renting property out to tenants or flipping property for profit.

-On the other hand, when I’m discussing REITs, I’m referring to publicly traded companies on the stock market.
+On the other hand, when I’m discussing REITs, I’m referring to investing in publicly traded real estate companies on the stock market.

 Before we begin, it’s important that you know what REITs are and how they function.

 REITs are real estate stocks traded on the stock market.
-Through investing in a REIT, you're able to own property without owning any actual physical real estate property whatsoever.
+Through investing in a REIT, you're able to profit from owning property without owning any actual physical real estate property whatsoever.

 REITs in the United States were established by Congress in 1960 to provide investors, particularly smaller investors, access to income-producing real estate investment opportunities.